-\$390,000 Invested in employee training and development to date in Fiscal Year 2024-25
+Invested in employee training and development to date in Fiscal Year 2024-25 (As of December 2024)

-Strategic Issues

-- Due to employee turnover resulting from retirements and interdepartmental promotions, Public Works must prepare for current and future labor market demands by developing and retaining a diverse, sustainable, and highly skilled workforce with a specific focus on trends in the engineering industry. - Public Works must continue to develop our leaders to put them in the best position to respond to workplace challenges and prepare employees for new leadership roles and challenges. - Public Works supports the Board of Supervisors' commitment to expanding employment opportunities for County residents through workforce development programs which focus on creating pathways to County employment for disadvantaged populations.
+- Strategic Issues - Due to employee turnover resulting from retirements and interdepartmental promotions, Public Works must prepare for current and future labor market demands by developing and retaining a diverse, sustainable, and highly skilled workforce with a specific focus on trends in the engineering industry. - Public Works must continue to develop our leaders to put them in the best position to respond to workplace challenges and prepare employees for new leadership roles and challenges. - Public Works supports the Board of Supervisors' commitment to expanding employment opportunities for County residents through workforce development programs which focus on creating pathways to County employment for disadvantaged populations. - Challenges - Baby boomer retirements have resulted in a significant loss of institutional knowledge. - We need to be appropriately resourced with positions to fulfill high workload demands in key strategic areas. - We must onboard talent more quickly and provide a more sustainable work-life balance for our employees. - Some competing employers may offer more liberal telework schedules.